reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ## Using IntPredicate

 `IntPredicate` is commonly used when filtering collections of primitive integer values or when evaluating conditions based on integer inputs.
+It provides several default methods for composing predicates, including `and()`, `or()`, and `negate()`, allowing for logical combinations of predicates.

 Here's a simple example: